Jaguar Mining (JAGGD) & Its Competitors Head to Head Contrast

 Profitability

-This table compares Jaguar Mining and its rivals’ net margins, return on equity and return on assets.
+This table compares Jaguar Mining and its peers’ net margins, return on equity and return on assets.

 |Net Margins